Structure learning for zero-inflated counts, with an application to single-cell RNA sequencing data: Introduction

 The challenges posed by RNA-seq technology are exacerbated in single-cell RNA sequencing (scRNA-seq). scRNA-seq allows the measurement of RNA from individual cells, promising to permit the study of gene interactions at an unprecedented resolution \citep{mcdavid2019graphical}.
-Two platforms are emerging as state-of-the-art scRNA-seq technologies: (i) plate-based \textit{full-length} protocols \citep[e.g.,][]{picelli2014full}, and (ii) \textit{droplet}-based protocols \citep[e.g.,][]{macosko2015highly,zheng2017massively}.
-Droplet methods allow to process thousands of cells at a time, while full-length studies are typically limited to hundreds of cells.
-Furthermore, droplet methods employ \textit{unique molecular identifiers}, which help reduce amplification biases \citep{islam2014quantitative}, while full-length protocols typically do not.
-These features make the distribution of the resulting data substantially different: full-length data typically show larger counts than droplet methods and a more pronounced bi-modality \citep{svensson2020droplet}.
-Moreover, the small amount of RNA present in the cell and the technical limitations of the sequencing platforms (e.g., a limited number of sequenced \textit{reads} per cell) lead to higher variance and larger fraction of zero counts compared to ``bulk'' RNA-seq \citep{risso2018general,mcdavid2019graphical}.
+Some scRNA-seq platforms employ \textit{unique molecular identifiers} (UMIs), which help reduce amplification biases \citep{islam2014quantitative} by counting unique RNA molecules rather than \textit{reads} potentially representing the same molecule more than once.
+This implies that the distribution of the resulting data is substantially different: read-count data typically show larger counts than UMI data and a more pronounced bi-modality \citep{svensson2020droplet}.
+Moreover, the small amount of RNA present in the cell and the technical limitations of the sequencing platforms (e.g., a limited number of sequenced reads per cell) lead to higher variance and larger fraction of zero counts compared to ``bulk'' RNA-seq \citep{risso2018general,mcdavid2019graphical}.
 As a result, single-cell RNA-seq gene-wise data distributions are highly skewed and show an abundance of zero counts.
-Inference using Gaussian models is definitely infeasible even after variance stabilizing transformations and {even} models for count data { may suffer from high false discovery rates (see Section \ref{sec:sim}).} To account for zero-inflation, \cite{mcdavid2019graphical} proposed a Hurdle model, equivalent to a finite mixture of singular Gaussian distributions.
+Inference using Gaussian models is definitely infeasible even after variance stabilizing transformations and {even} models for count data { may suffer from high false discovery rates (see \cite{gallopin2013hierarchical}, and Section \ref{sec:sim}).} To account for zero-inflation, \cite{mcdavid2019graphical} proposed a Hurdle model, equivalent to a finite mixture of singular Gaussian distributions.
 The authors' model, however, does not account for the count nature of the data.